 People with a visa C or visa D are in principle not allowed to work in Austria.
 If you intend to work you have to state this when applying for the visa.

 If you have any further questions please contact email@example.com.

 - HELP-Service for foreign citizens: Working in Austria (General information)

-- Austrian Agency for International Cooperation in Education and Research (OeAD): Working in Austria
+- Austrian Agency for International Mobility and Cooperation in Education and Research: www.oead.at

 - Federal Government‘s official information website on migration to Austria: www.migration.gv.at/en

 - Public Employment Service Austria (AMS): www.ams.at/english.html